soons1/tp/docs/UserGuide.md

 Constraints:
 * `n/NAME` must be alphanumeric and cannot be empty.
 * `p/PHONE_NUMBER` must be a at least 3 digits long.
-* `r/ROLE` must **only** be either `volunteer` or `befriendee`, which will add either a volunteer or befriendee respectively.
+* `r/ROLE` must **only** be either `volunteer` or `befriendee`, which will edit either a volunteer or befriendee respectively.
 * `e/EMAIL` must be a valid email address.
 * `a/ADDRESS` has no limitations but cannot have line breaks, i.e., it should be the single-line format for addresses.
 * `t/TAG` must be alphanumeric.

 Additional Information:
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the person at the specified `INDEX` for the list corresponding to the provided role.
+For example, if `r/volunteer` is provided, the person at the `INDEX` in the volunteer list will be edited.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 r/volunteer p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.